Laura Hamilton realised she was at a university which just wasn’t right for her. Starting again proved the best decision she ever made.

 It took me a while to decide to leave; I thought it would be the biggest regret of my life that I didn’t try harder.

 It transpires that leaving was the best decision I ever made.
 A year later, I started at a different university, and from the word go, I knew I had made the best decision possible.

 I clicked straight away with my new flat mates, and in the first week, I went out every night, and made new friends daily.
 When I started my course, I loved it, and enjoyed meeting new people.
-Every year that I was at University it improved, even when I didn’t think it was possible to get any better.
-Having just finished my degree, I know I have had the University experience I always wanted, and have made friends that I will have for life.
+Every year that I was at university it improved, even when I didn’t think it was possible to get any better.
+Having finished my degree, I know I have had the university experience I always wanted, and have made friends that I will have for life.

-My advice to anyone unhappy at University is: don’t be embarrassed, seek help.
+My advice to anyone unhappy at university is don’t be embarrassed, seek help.
 People are there to help you and want you to be happy.
 But, use your intuition; sometimes you do just know when something isn’t right.
 Don’t feel like a failure if things don’t work out as you imagined, you deserve to be happy, and if you have to leave and start again to achieve it, then it will be worthwhile in the end.

 See Should I go to university? for more details on your options.